curl/everything-curl/cmdline/urls/query.md

 When adding query parts, curl adds ampersand separators.

-The syntax is identical to that used `--data-urlencode` with one extension: the `+` prefix.
+The syntax is identical to that used by `--data-urlencode` with one extension: the `+` prefix.
 See below.

  - `content`: URL encode the content and add that to the query.
 Just be